AlinaBrode/am_lang/docs/plans.md

 * explore ways of making interactive js insets
   * show our small projects in place: code + run result
   * interaction: past code -> view results
+* align tables with pictures in word trainer in some regular grid